 - Easter Family Fun: Kapaa Beach Park is home to a giant Easter egg hunt, a visit from the Easter Bunny, and a whole array of activities.

 Kauai in May

-May Day by the Bay: Enjoy Hawaiian music and hula performed, make a lei, and learn more about lauhala, pounding poi and more.
+- May Day by the Bay: Enjoy Hawaiian music and hula performances, make a lei, and learn more about lauhala, pounding poi, and more.

-Oban Dance and Festival: Traditional Japanese folk dancing, live performances of singing and taiko (drums).
+- Oban Dance and Festival: Traditional Japanese folk dancing and live performances of singing and taiko (drums).
 Dancers dress in traditional kimonos, yukatas, or happi coats.
-Food, game booths for children, cultural performances and exhibits are also featured.
+Food, game booths for children, cultural performances, and exhibits are also featured.